wcauchois/program-builder/website/docs/api/program-builder.programbuilder.floatflag.md

 ## ProgramBuilder.floatFlag() method

-Add an optional float-valued flag to the program.
+Add an optional valued flag to the program.

 <b>Signature:</b>